consciouscoder/phorcast/README.md

-Phorcast

 # phorcast - http://phorcast.dan.earth
 AngularJS Weather API mash-up of Forecast.io, Flickr, IP API, Google API, and a GIPHY that relates to the weather

-Phorcast is a 7-day weather forecast with a bit GIPHY humor for each day.
+Phorcast is a 7-day weather forecast with some GIPHY humor for each day.

 Phorcast pulls in data from 5 different APIs and displays it synergistically.